 Dr. Lowell Tupman is a native of Ontario’s Niagara Region.
 Being raised in Niagara-on-the-Lake, he has always been heavily involved in a variety of sports and especially with Triple A hockey, where he played with the Niagara Falls Minor Thunder Association.

 High School and University

 After completing high school in the Niagara region, Lowell attended Brock University, where he graduated after three years with a Bachelor of Science degree and landed a spot on the dean’s honours list.
 Directly following graduation, Lowell was accepted into the University of Toronto’s dentistry program.
-Dr. Tupman graduated from the University of Toronto’s Faculty of Dentistry program with the Joseph Harker Johnson award for excellence in oral surgery and anesthesia, as well as certification in nitrous oxide sedation.
+Dr. Tupman graduated from the University of Toronto’s Faculty of Dentistry program with the Joseph Harker Johnson award for excellence in oral surgery and anesthesia, as well as certification in laughing gas sedation.

 Dentist with the CAF